XintongWang4869/LittleLemon/instructions.md

 This project has built two REST APIs:

-* The Menu API: used to order food using the
+* The Menu API: used to order food
 * the Table booking API: used to facilitate reserving a table for dining in the restaurant on a specific date and for a certain number of people.